somework/p2p-path-finder/docs/api-contracts.md

 ```

 This example demonstrates:
-- Two paths found: one 2-hop path (USD -> JPY -> EUR) and one direct path (USD -> EUR)
+- Paths composed of ordered hops with deterministic totals
-- Fees in multiple currencies (JPY and EUR)
+- Fees in multiple currencies aggregated at the path level
-- Complete leg-by-leg breakdown for each path
+- Hop-by-hop access to the originating orders for downstream reconciliation
-- Guard metrics showing the search completed well within limits
+- Guard metrics showing the search completed within limits

 ### Type Safety